Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography

 \section{Introduction}

-Quantum entanglement has emerged as a prominent area of research to explore a wide range of physical phenomena spanning several disciplines from quantum many body systems in condensed matter physics to issues of quantum gravity and black holes \cite{Swingle:2009bg,VanRaamsdonk:2009ar,VanRaamsdonk:2010pw,Hartman:2013qma,Maldacena:2013xja}.
+Quantum entanglement has emerged as a prominent area of research to explore a wide range of physical phenomena spanning several disciplines from quantum many body systems in condensed matter physics to issues of quantum gravity and black holes.
 The entanglement entropy (EE) has played a crucial role in this endeavor as a measure for characterizing the entanglement of bipartite pure quantum states although it fails to effectively capture mixed state entanglement due to spurious correlations.
 In this context several mixed state entanglement and correlation measures such as the reflected entropy, entanglement of purification, balanced partial entanglement etc. have been proposed in quantum information theory.

 Interestingly it was possible to compute several of these measures through certain replica techniques for bipartite states in two dimensional conformal field theories (\cft{2}s).
-In this connection the Ryu Takayanagi (RT) conjecture \cite{Ryu:2006bv,Ryu:2006ef} quantitatively characterized the holographic entanglement entropy (HEE) of a subsystem in \cft{}s dual to bulk geometries through the \ads{}/\cft{} correspondence.
-This was extended by the Hubeny Rangamani Takayanagi (HRT) conjecture \cite{Hubeny:2007xt} which proposed a covariant generalization of the RT conjecture for time dependent states in \cft{}s dual to non static bulk \ads{} geometries.
-The RT and HRT conjectures were later proved in \cite{Fursaev:2006ih,Casini:2011kv,Lewkowycz:2013nqa,Dong:2016hjy}.
+In this connection the Ryu Takayanagi (RT) proposal \cite{Ryu:2006bv,Ryu:2006ef} quantitatively characterized the holographic entanglement entropy (HEE) of a subsystem in \cft{}s dual to bulk \ads{} geometries through the \ads{}/\cft{} correspondence.
+This was extended by the Hubeny Rangamani Takayanagi (HRT) proposal \cite{Hubeny:2007xt} which provided a covariant generalization of the RT proposal for time dependent states in \cft{}s dual to non static bulk \ads{} geometries.
+The RT and HRT proposals were later proved in \cite{Fursaev:2006ih,Casini:2011kv,Lewkowycz:2013nqa,Dong:2016hjy}.